-- 1. Graduate Record Examination (Verbal and Quantitative Sub scores); - 2.
-Grade Point Average on all graduate work completed; - 3.
+- 1. Grade Point Average of at least 3.25 on all graduate work completed; - 2.
 Portfolio.
 The student is to submit a portfolio to the Doctoral Program Coordinator according to the guidelines on the Doctoral Program website.
 A structured interview may be scheduled by the coordinator as needed.